talon/javascript-registry/packages/route/README.md

 I'm also prone to blindness but I couldn't find a do-one-thing-well solution for handling this syntax.

 ```
-"/a/route/has/:parameters?and='a querystring'"
+"/a/URL/has/pathname?and='a search'"
 ```
-> a route has parameters and a querystring
+> a URL has pathname a search

-- Parameters build up the path for a request.
+- parameters build up the [pathname](https://developer.mozilla.org/en-US/docs/Web/API/URL/pathname)
-They are _positional_ meaning they're order matters.
+They are _positional_ meaning their order matters.
-The `Route` syntax allows you to name these positional parameters.
+The `Route` syntax allows you to `:key` these positional parameters.

-- Querystrings represent metadata around the request.
+- [search](https://developer.mozilla.org/en-US/docs/Web/API/URL/search) represents the metadata of the URL.
-Unlike parameters querystrings are _keyed values_.
+Unlike parameters querystrings are already _keyed values_.
-Nothing fancy needs to be done to name them.

-Much like how JavaScript Objects represent data, so do URLs.
+Much like how [Objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object) represent data, so do [URLs](https://developer.mozilla.org/en-US/docs/Web/API/URL)

 This library enables developers to smoothly convert from one format to the other.